TrainWeb.org Facebook Page

 Map: Ba 41 K 13 Topographic Maps

-The piers with reddish stone and angular ends are original B&P construction circa 1870.
+The piers with reddish stone and angular ends, also seen in the prior photo, are original B&P construction circa 1870.
 To reduce flooding concerns, during 1898 the Wilson Brothers Company contracted to lengthen the bridge via three new stone piers.
 Those 1928 have rounded ends, such as the closest in this view.
-At the same time the company likely also widened the bridge from two to three tracks.
+At the same time, the company likely also widened the bridge from two to three tracks.

 The "1928" embossed in concrete reveals when the piers were widened on this, the downstream side, in preparation for electrification of the line.

-A fourth track is scheduled for addition here during the 2020s.
+A fourth track is scheduled for addition here circa 2030.
 Whether that will require a total rebuild of this bridge is not yet clear.
-Perhaps it can be tacked on in the manner of the prior expansions.
+Perhaps toward that effort, around 2020 Amtrak swapped out the white masonry cubes in this photo for longer masonry slabs.

 Deferred Maintenance